A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Antonio J. Méndez, Malcolm McConnell, 1999

 Zodiac.
-The 2007 movie compared to the 1986 book
+Poster of the 2007 movie and cover of the 1986 book

 VS3